pebble-dev/iconography/README.md

 # Other Pebble Technology Corp Icons
 See [here](./pebbleos) or for the source [check out the firmware repo](https://github.com/pebble-dev/pebble-firmware/tree/main/resources/normal/base/images).

-# Issue viewing icons?
-If you're using Firefox you might find you can't see some icons.

 # Have a request?
 Open an issue here or join #art-design on [the Discord server.](https://rebble.io/discord)